kaltura/kaltura-player-js/docs/change-media.md

 </script>
 ```

-In that case, the player resets, and will play the newly provided media.
+In that case, the player will call reset internally and will play the newly provided media.

-The reset only includes everything related to the source / source metadata, **but keep the reset of the settings** which are not media specific, such as configuration / plugins
+The reset only includes data related to the source / source metadata, **but keep the rest of the settings** which are not media specific, such as configuration / plugins

+### Update config

-If you want to also change any settings or plugins configuration between different media, you can do this by using `configure` API
+If you want to change any settings or plugins configuration between different media, you can do this by using `player.configure()` API

-Example:
+_**Example:**_

 ```js
 kalturaPlayer.loadMedia({entryId: '{ENTRY_ID}'});